kumarankm/Amongus/README.md

 # Amongus
-This is the game created by using Vanilla JavaScript.
-The features in this game are amongus character, amongus character movement, character leg movement, character kill feature, character kill count and Sabotage effect...
+<h4>This is the game created by using Vanilla JavaScript.
+The features in this game are amongus character, amongus character movement, character leg movement, character kill feature, character kill count and Sabotage effect...</h4>

 ![banner](https://user-images.githubusercontent.com/60292723/116196302-f4ba3b80-a750-11eb-89ba-ca8ba605bc44.png)